sgioldasis/bigdata-course-labs/vm-setup/vm-setup.md

 ![Add VM](images/19_New_VM_04.png)

-and vavigate to the location that the **.vhd image** was downloaded and press 'Open'
+and navigate to the location that the **.vhd image** was downloaded and press 'Open'

 ![Select VM](images/19_New_VM_05.png)